George Michael (1911-2001) and Audrey Beekman Wargo (1915-2008)

-In 1932 Wargo accepted an invitation to teach at the Peabody Conservatory of Music, a position he held for ten years.
-During those years he performed in the Conservatory Faculty String Quartet and earned B.Mus. and M.Mus. degrees at Peabody, while still serving as principal violist of the National Symphony.
+He became principal violist of the National Symphony in Washington, D. C., at age nineteen.
+During his fifteen-year tenure with the NS he appeared as soloist and as guest conductor, conducting the premier performance of his Symphony in G Major.
+While serving in the NS, he accepted an invitation to teach at the Peabody Conservatory of Music, a position he held for ten years.
+During those years he performed in the Conservatory Faculty String Quartet and earned B.Mus. and M.Mus. degrees at Peabody in 1941 and 1942.

-Midway through that decade at Peabody, Wargo taught for a year at Washington Missionary College, now Washington Adventist University.
+Near the end of that decade at Peabody, Wargo taught part-time for a year at Washington Missionary College, now Washington Adventist University.
 While teaching there he became acquainted with Seventh-day Adventists, was baptized, and helped with evangelistic meetings in the area.
-At this time he met and married Audrey Beekman in May 1937, a piano student at the college and an employee at the Review and Herald Publishing Association.
-They would have one son, Paul.
+He met and married Audrey Purcell Beekman, a piano student at the college and an employee at the Review and Herald Publishing Association, on May 31, 1937.
+They would have a son, Paul.

-From 1942 to 1955, Wargo served as chair of the music department at WMC and conducted its Chorale and Orchestra.
-He also continued performing as a member of both the Washington String Quartet and the American University String Quartet.
-He completed a D.Mus. at the Philadelphia Conservatory of Music in 1946.
+While at WMC, he conducted the band and WMC Sinfonietta while continuing to perform as a member of both the Washington String Quartet and the American University String Quartet.
+He completed a D.Mus. at the Philadelphia Conservatory of Music in May 1946.

-From 1955 to 1959 Wargo taught at the University of Virginia, moving from the area when he accepted the chairmanship of the music department at Pacific Union College.
-During his ten-year tenure as music chair at PUC he was the driving force behind the designing and building of the new music facility, Paulin Hall, and strengthened its graduate music program.
+From 1955 to 1959 Wargo taught at the University of Virginia, until he accepted the chairmanship of the music department at Pacific Union College.
+During his ten-year tenure as music chair at PUC he strengthened its graduate music program and was the driving force behind the designing and building of Paulin Hall, a new comprehensive music facility.

 Shortly after arriving at PUC, he became conductor of the Vallejo Symphony, a position he would hold for 21 years.
-The music editor of the Vallejo Times-Herald observed that Wargo's demanding but inspiring leadership lifted the level of performance and molded the musicians into a very fine ensemble.
-Although he retired from PUC in 1973 with the rank of Professor Emeritus of Music, he conducted the Vallejo Symphony for thirteen more years and also continued to play, forming the Wargo Trio with Curt Johnson, cellist, and Lynn Wheeler, pianist.
+After retiring from PUC in 1973 with the rank of Professor Emeritus of Music, he conducted the Vallejo Symphony for thirteen more years and continued to play, forming a Wargo Trio with Curt Johnson, cellist, and Lynn Wheeler, pianist.